Surgery for Exotic Pets

 Pain Management

-At our speciality clinic, we never want any pet to be in pain.
+At our specialty clinic, we never want any pet to be in pain.
 It is not only uncomfortable but pain also slows the healing process by causing stress.
-Similar to our anaesthetic protocol, we have the same precision for pain management.
+Similar to our anesthetic protocol, we have the same precision for pain management.
 We use a multimodal analgesic approach, meaning your pet receives pain medication before, during, and after the procedure via drug combinations to address multiple receptors of pain in the body.

 Social media & sharing icons powered by UltimatelySocial